yingweiwo

 Absorption, Distribution and Excretion

-Biotransformation: Primarily undergoes glucuronidation.
-Approximately 33% of an orally administered dose is metabolized by a first-pass effect.
+Biotransformation: Primarily by glucuronidation.
+Approximately 33% of the oral dose is metabolized via the first-pass effect.

-Although the exact metabolic fate of propylthiouracil has not been fully established, the drug is rapidly metabolized to its glucuronide conjugate and other minor metabolites and requires frequent administration to maintain its antithyroid effect.
-The drug and its metabolites are excreted in urine, with about 35% of a dose excreted within 24 hours.
+Although the exact metabolic pathway of propylthiouracil is not fully understood, the drug is rapidly metabolized to glucuronide conjugates and other minor metabolites, requiring frequent dosing to maintain its antithyroid effect.
+The drug and its metabolites are excreted in the urine, with approximately 35% of the dose excreted within 24 hours.
+For more complete metabolite/metabolite data on propylthiouracil (8 metabolites), please visit the HSDB record page.
+Elimination pathway: Propylthiouracil is readily absorbed and extensively metabolized.
+Approximately 35% of the drug is excreted in the urine in its intact and conjugated form within 24 hours.
+Half-life: 2 hours

 2 hours

-The elimination half-life of propylthiouracil has generally been reported to be about 1-2 hours.
+The elimination half-life of propylthiouracil is reported to be approximately 1–2 hours.

-The half-life of propylthiouracil in plasma is about 75 min ...
+The plasma half-life of propylthiouracil is approximately 75 minutes.

 Toxicity/Toxicokinetics